codingnewton/PythonSearchEngine/schema.md

 1. Save all the files in the same directory.
 2. Run the `test_program.py` file.
-3. The search results will be saved in the `spider-result.txt` file.
+3. The search results will be saved in the `spider_result.txt` file.

 ## Execution